Rob's web

 Setting up a Tor-service

 You can setup a tor (.onion) link to your website.
-You don't need a https link to it.
+You don't need a https link to it because there are multiple secure layers.

 See tor.